kdeloach/kdeloach.github.io/content/posts/datecalc.md

 hands on experience with TypeScript, and learn more about creating domain specific languages.

 I'm happy with the final product.
-Of course, a program is never really finished.
+Of course, a program is never truly finished.
 I plan to keep updating this until I've implemented everything on my wishlist.